Sustainability Initiatives FY2019

 PHSH serves all socioeconomic segments of the population with two complementary business models.
 Most of the wards in the hospital operate as a private facility that charges rates appropriate for a high-quality care environment.
 In addition, the hospital also offers a Silver Ward section with six beds.
 This is available at significantly reduced rates for those who may not consider using private health due to cost concern and the standard of medical care is exactly the same as the private facility.
 Treatment is provided by the same doctors and patients in the Silver Ward and they will also have access to the same operating theatres.
 Silver Ward patients are provided with a bed, meals and other necessities for the duration of their stay.

 The Yoma Yangon International Marathon (“YYIM”) which started in 2013 aims to inspire a healthy lifestyle and to connect communities both locally and internationally through a shared passion for running.
-The sixth YYIM was held together with the YCDC on 21 January 2018, which received overwhelming interest and brought together 9,000 runners which is 12% more than in 2017.
-The funds raised from the YYIM registration fees were donated to five adopted charities that are committed to the education and healthcare of underprivileged children in Myanmar.
-A total of more than 3,000 children and students benefitted from these donations.
+The eighth YYIM was held together with the YCDC on 19 January 2020, which received overwhelming interest and brought together 11,000 runners from more than 51 countries.
+The funds raised from the YYIM registration fees were donated to three adopted charities that are committed to the education and healthcare of underprivileged children in Myanmar.
 Please find more details in Yoma Marathon website: https://yomayangonmarathon.com

 A Community Light Centre is an area the size of a football field that is illuminated by four solar lights.
 It is charged during the daytime, even in the rainy season and is automatically switched on at night.
 This community area provides a bright, safe and common place for the local villagers to gather, engage in sporting activities, and study.